Zwemvest/QuestForTheFrozenFlame/docs/Session_Summary/Session_1.md

 In about an hour, I calmed down the tapir with careful and precise movements to show it my non-hostility. [[Kaska]], learning from this, charged the tapir head-on to show it dominance.
 It did not work.
 Luckily, after an hour (which I spent calming the first tapir), she somehow managed to wrestle the second one into a headlock.
 I used my Mage Hand spell to remove the remains of the trap, and we calmed the second tapir. [[Willow]] healed it from its poison.

 We observated that the tapirs were bound by poison traps on the legs, and discovered a few broken traps nearby.
-Oddly, the traps seemed a lot like the traps of our own make, except these ones were a lot more cruel. [[Broken_Tusk]]s would never apply poison to the teeth of such a trap, that's pretty nasty on the animal!
+Oddly, the traps seemed a lot like the traps of our own make, except these ones were a lot more cruel. [[Broken-Tusk]]s would never apply poison to the teeth of such a trap, that's pretty nasty on the animal!

 Just as we were about to leave, we heard some voices on the edge of the forest, and two warriors attacked us head-on, saying it were their tapirs and we were stealing them.
 Good old [[Willow]] tried to calm them down and explain to them that we're not hostile, and there must be a better resolution than fighting.
 Sadly these warriors seemed so dead-set on the tapirs, that there were only two options: fight, or give them the tapirs.
 I decided not to give my new friends away, and [[Kaska]] and [[Xiat|me]] drew our weapons.